South Whidbey School District

 South Whidbey School District #206 is a school district that operates on the "Southend" of Whidbey Island in the US state of Washington.
 The district offices are located in Langley.
-The current superintendent is Dr. Jo Moccia.
+The current superintendent is Dr. Becky Clifford.
 The current school board consists of Brook Willeford, Andrea Downs, Marnie Jackson, Ann Johnson, Joe Greenheron, and two Student Representatives, Carter McKnight and Callahan Dobmier.

 The district includes Langley, Clinton, and almost all of Freeland.

 Schools

 South Whidbey School District consists of four schools.
 South Whidbey High School, South Whidbey Middle School (Formerly Langley Middle School), South Whidbey Elementary School, and South Whidbey Academy (a school of choice for K-12 students).